CivML-PolyMtl/cutagi-doc/api/network.md

 ## Attributes

-- `network`: Network wrapper that calls the tagi network from the backend
+- `network`: Network wrapper that calls the tagi network from the back-end
 - `net_prop`: Network properties

 ## *constructor* method